dynup/kpatch/README.md

 ones.
 It has four main components:

-- **kpatch-build**: a collection of tools which convert a source diff patch to a hot patch module.
-They work by compiling the kernel both with and without the source patch, comparing the binaries, and generating a hot patch module which includes new binary versions of the functions to be replaced.
+- **kpatch-build**: a collection of tools which convert a source diff patch to a patch module.
+They work by compiling the kernel both with and without the source patch, comparing the binaries, and generating a patch module which includes new binary versions of the functions to be replaced.

-- **hot patch module**: a kernel module (.ko file) which includes the replacement functions and metadata about the original functions.
+- **patch module**: a kernel module (.ko file) which includes the replacement functions and metadata about the original functions.

-- **kpatch core module**: a kernel module (.ko file) which provides an interface for the hot patch modules to register new functions for replacement.
+- **kpatch core module**: a kernel module (.ko file) which provides an interface for the patch modules to register new functions for replacement.
 It uses the kernel ftrace subsystem to hook into the original function's mcount call instruction, so that a call to the original function is redirected to the replacement function.

-- **kpatch utility:** a command-line tool which allows a user to manage a collection of hot patch modules.
-One or more hot patch modules may be configured to load at boot time, so that a system can remain patched even after a reboot into the same version of the kernel.
+- **kpatch utility:** a command-line tool which allows a user to manage a collection of patch modules.
+One or more patch modules may be configured to load at boot time, so that a system can remain patched even after a reboot into the same version of the kernel.

 ### kpatch-build

-The "kpatch-build" command converts a source-level diff patch file to a hot patch kernel module.
+The "kpatch-build" command converts a source-level diff patch file to a kernel patch module.
 Most of its work is performed by the kpatch-build script which uses a collection of utilities: `create-diff-object`, `add-patch-section`, and `link-vmlinux-syms`.